Uncover the Magic of Mongolia in Winter

 Winter in Mongolia is characterized by subzero temperatures, with the average daily temperature at -13° C and temperatures known to drop below -40° C. Ulaanbaatar is the coldest capital city in the world, with an average winter temperature of -25° C. Winter typically lasts from November to February and is a dry cold, making for a possible trip with adequate preparation and equipment.

-What are the best months to go to Mongolia?
+What are the best winter months to go to Mongolia?

-The best months to go to Mongolia are June to August, when there is sunny weather and pleasant temperatures, making it ideal for exploring the culture and lush nature of the country.
+The best months to go to Mongolia during winter are February and March, when the landscape is covered in snow, rivers are frozen, sunny weather and slightly warming up temperatures, making it ideal for exploring the culture and lush nature of the country.

 Are there any specific winter festivals worth attending in Mongolia?